minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

 Yes, Bankruptcy records are public information and are therefore available to persons who are eligible to access them.
 The Minnesota Data Practices Act guarantees that anyone may request public information maintained by government agencies, such as bankruptcy records.
-The act also mandates custodians of records to provide platforms that requests for records can be processed.
-Also, requesters can have data that they do not understand explained to them.
-However, some information is confidential and hence is unavailable for copying or inspection.
+The act also mandates custodians of records to provide platforms through which requests for records may be processed.
+However, some information is confidential and hence unavailable for copying or inspection.
 Section 13.355 of the Minnesota statutes classify individuals’ social security numbers, whether in part or fully, as private information that must not be displayed on public records.

 How to Get Minnesota Bankruptcy Records

-Typically, interested parties can obtain Minnesota bankruptcy records electronically or request copies of the records from the custodian’s office.
+Typically, interested parties may obtain Minnesota bankruptcy records electronically or request copies of the records from the custodian’s office.
 Bankruptcy cases filed with the U.S Bankruptcy Court for the District of Minnesota from 1999 till present are available on the Public Access to Court Electronic Records (PACER) service.
-Individuals that want to obtain desired bankruptcy records on the PACER system must create an account to access them.
+Individuals that want to obtain desired bankruptcy records on the PACER system generally require a registered account to access them.
 Following the fee schedule, there is a $0.10 per page fee for access to desired records.

-Querying parties can also obtain electronic bankruptcy records from the public terminals available at the clerk’s offices in Duluth, Minneapolis, and St. Paul.
+Querying parties may also opt to obtain electronic bankruptcy records from the public terminals available at the clerk’s offices in Duluth, Minneapolis, and St. Paul.
 Although the public terminals operate at no cost, there is a fee of $0.50 per page for printing documents.
-Physical copies can also be obtained from the clerk’s office in-person or a written request conveyed via mail to any of the office locations:
+Physical copies may also be obtained from the clerk’s office in-person or a written request conveyed via mail to any of the office locations:

 Warren E. Burger Federal Building and United States Courthouse